-HFCs (Hydrofluorocarbons) are also regulated and controlled substances in Manitoba.
-They do not contribute to ozone depletion but do have global warming characteristics and as such must be handled in the same safe manner as earlier generation refrigerants including CFCs and HCFCs.
-The Kilgali Agreement of The Montreal Protocol now includes HFCs which will mandate their eventual phase-out of production and use by nations.
-Canada is already proposing use restrictions.
-At present, a new generation of substances (HFOs, a.k.a. hydrofluoroolefins) is appearing within the marketplace and these are not currently regulated but we recommend they be handled responsibly as they may become regulated and its always best to recovery and reuse than emit to the atmosphere.
+HFCs are also regulated and controlled substances in Manitoba.
+They do not contribute to ozone depletion but do have global warming characteristics and as such must be handled in the same safe manner. as earlier generation refrigerants including CFCs and HCFCs.
+The Kilgali Agreement of the Montreal Protocol now includes HFCs which will mandate their eventual phase-out of production and use by Nations.
+Canada is already proposing use restrictions (see www.gazette.gc.ca/rp-pr/p1/2016/2016-11-26/html/ reg1-eng.php).
+At present, a new generation of substances (HFOs) is appearing within the marketplace and these are not currently regulated but we recommend they be handled responsibly as they may become regulated and its always best to recovery and reuse than emit to the atmosphere.